pytest-dev/pytest-django/README.markdown

 Usage
 -----

+Run py.test in the root directory of your Django project:

+    $ py.test

-If you run py.test in the root directory of your Django project, it will attempt to import the settings and run any tests.
-It is backwards compatible with Django's unittest test cases.
+This will attempt to import the Django settings and run any tests.

 Note that the default py.test collector is used, as well as any file within a tests directory.
 As such, so it will not honour `INSTALLED_APPS`.
 You must use `collect_ignore` in a `conftest.py` file to exclude any tests you don't want to be run.

+See [py.test's documentation](http://pytest.org/) for more information,
+including usage of the `-k` option for selecting specific tests.

 A `--settings` option is provided for explicitly setting a settings module, similar to `manage.py`.

+pytest_django makes py.test's built in unittest support fully backwards compatible with Django's unittest test cases.
+If they are failing, this is a bug.

 Hooks
 -----